-Against the backdrop of the new IDP and the policy shifts in the City, notably the shift towards transit-oriented development, the City has reviewed its MSDF.
+Against the backdrop of the new IDP and the policy shifts in the City, notably the shift towards transit-oriented development, the City is reviewing its MSDF.
+Once approved, the revised MSDF will be incorporated into the IDP through the review and amendment procedure provided for by the Municipal Systems Act, Act 32 of 2000 and will establish closer alignment between the IDP and Cape Town's desired spatial form.

+In the interim, the current approved MSDF is attached for compliance purposes.
 Alignment between this IDP and the existing MSDF can be found in the three spatial priorities of the MSDF, which are as follows: